mrunankpawar/OpenSource-for-Everyone/Github_Actions_Basics/readme.md

 ## Viewing the job's activity
 Once your job has started running, you can see a visualization graph of the run's progress and view each step's activity on GitHub.

-1. On GitHub, navigate to the main page of the repository.

-2. Under your repository name, click Actions.
+1. Under your repository name, click Actions.
-Navigate to repository
+- Navigate to repository

 ![image](https://user-images.githubusercontent.com/71369943/124400425-f4858000-dd3f-11eb-9f79-2817c88eac7b.png)

-3. In the left sidebar, click the workflow you want to see.
+2. In the left sidebar, click on the workflow you want to see.

 ![image](https://user-images.githubusercontent.com/71369943/124400433-fc452480-dd3f-11eb-888b-4c1c1ed1e6ae.png)

-4. Under "Workflow runs", click the name of the run you want to see.
+3. Under "Workflow runs", click the name of the run you want to see.

 ![image](https://user-images.githubusercontent.com/71369943/124400439-09faaa00-dd40-11eb-96de-2f098a4fc972.png)

-5. Under Jobs or in the visualization graph, click the job you want to see.
+4. Under Jobs or in the visualization graph, click the job you want to see of that workflow.

 ![image](https://user-images.githubusercontent.com/71369943/124400445-17179900-dd40-11eb-8079-c5ab8abfa095.png)

-6. View the results of each step.
+5. View the results of each step.

 ![image](https://user-images.githubusercontent.com/71369943/124400451-20086a80-dd40-11eb-9aef-e2fe63c6a901.png)